Grief Care

 To learn more, you are welcome to schedule a free 15 minute consultation, or email hello@rosecedarforesttherapy.com.

-No mattter what you are grieving for, your grief matters, and you deserve care and support.
+No matter what you’re grieving for, your grief matters, and you deserve care and support.
 If you’d like to learn more about me, and my experiences working with grief, please visit my About page.
 You are also welcome to reach out to hello@rosecedarforesttherapy.com.

-Regarding covid/other respiratory disease precautions: I will have an air purifier operating in the room anytime we’re inside together.
-I am happy to wear a mask if you’d like (please don’t hesitate to ask).
+Regarding covid/other respiratory disease precautions: I am happy to wear a mask if you’d like (please don’t hesitate to ask).
 If you are feeling sick at all, please reschedule your appointment (I will do the same).
 Please reach out with any questions.

 The grief support I offer is considered counseling or coaching, not therapy.
 I do not accept insurance; I do offer a sliding scale.